If you want to come seal watching in Norfolk and in particular, you want to see baby seals, then Horsey and Winterton beaches are the place to come.

 - Remember that they are wild animals and should not be approached!

 Want somewhere to stay?

-If you would like to come and see these seals we offer 2 beautiful Eco Barns in the neighbouring village of Winterton on sea.
-They sleep 8 and 2 and can be booked for the weekend.
+If you would like to come and see the seal colony we offer 2 beautiful Eco Barns in the neighbouring village of Winterton on sea.
+They sleep 8 and 2 and can be booked for the week and weekend for a 2 night minimum stay.
+We also love hosting wildlife enthusiasts and photographers.
+We can convert many of the beds into singles, making us an ideal choice for groups.
 Check our availability here.

 Visiting the seals can be a lovely day out so I thought I’d give you some ideas for local food options and pit stops.

 - Fine dining at the amazing Ingham swan – An ideal option for an adult group, if you really want to treat yourselves.
 This 14th century coaching inn serves up beautiful seasonal food using the best seasonal and local ingredients.
 It’s a special place to eat (some of my guests go twice in a weekend) and has a range of menus including Lunch de Jour and Dinner de Jour, À la carte and Tasting menus.
 It is about 20 minutes’ drive North of Horsey

 - The Nelson Head at Horsey- Serves lunches, dinners and hot chocolates next to a roasting fire.
 There is also a good range of beers and ciders (they have 10 beers and ciders at any one time).
 Their kitchen is open from 12-3 and 6 – 8 every day.
 You can book evening meals but not at lunchtime.
 It’s dog friendly, so it’s a great stop off.